5jt/dyalog-cookbook/manuscript/08-Testing.md

   `Initial` relies on naming conventions; if there is a function in scope with that name, it will be executed.
 More later.

 * The function `Cleanup` will be executed by the test framework after all test functions have been executed.
-This can be used to clean up stuff that’ no longer needed.
+This can be used to clean up stuff that’s no longer needed.
 Here we delete the references `A`, `F` and `U`.
 More later.

 A> # Ordinary namespaces versus scripted ones